eea/garie-securityheaders/readme.md

     *  E  - 20
     *  F  - 10
     *  R  - 0
--   View all historic reports.
+-   Saves security reports as HTML for reference.
 -   Setup within minutes

+**Mozilla HTTP Observatory Score**

+- Uses [Mozilla’s HTTP Observatory](https://developer.mozilla.org/en-US/observatory) to perform a **security analysis** of website headers
+- Runs **`mdn-http-observatory-scan`** to scan a website
+- Extracts the **security score** and **grade**, storing them in the database

 ## Overview of garie-securityheaders

-Garie-securityheaders was developed as a plugin for the [Garie](https://github.com/boyney123/garie) Architecture.
+Garie-securityheaders was developed as a plugin for the [Garie](https://github.com/boyney123/garie) architecture.

 [Garie](https://github.com/boyney123/garie) is an out the box web performance toolkit, and `garie-securityheaders` is a plugin that generates and stores securityheaders data into `InfluxDB`.

-`Garie-securityheaders` can also be run outside the `Garie` environment and run as standalone.
+`Garie-securityheaders` can also run independently outside the `Garie` environment as a standalone tool.

 If your interested in an out the box solution that supports multiple performance tools like `securityheaders`, `google-speed-insight` and `lighthouse` then checkout [Garie](https://github.com/boyney123/garie).

-If you want to run `garie-securityheaders` standalone you can find out how below.
+If you want to run `garie-securityheaders` as a standalone tool, follow the instructions below.

 ## Getting Started